rhayes777/PyAutoFit/docs/overview/aggregator.rst

 Aggregator
 ----------

-In the previous example, we discussed the *Results* object, which contains information on the *non-linear search* samples, the best-fit model and parameter estimates and errors.
+In the previous example, we discussed the *Results* object, which contains information on the ``NonLinearSearch`` samples, the best-fit model and parameter estimates and errors.
 If you are fitting a model to only one dataset, this object suffices, but what if you are fitting the model to many datasets?
 How do you analyse, interpret and combine the results?

-Lets extend our example of fitting a 1D Gaussian line profile and pretend we've fitted 100 independent datasets containing 1D Gaussians, such that the results of every *non-linear search* are in an ordered path structure on our hard-disk.
-We can use the *Aggregator* to load the results of all 100 *non-linear searches*:
+Lets extend our example of fitting a 1D Gaussian line profile and pretend we've fitted 100 independent datasets containing 1D Gaussians, such that the results of every ``NonLinearSearch`` are in an ordered path structure on our hard-disk.
+We can use the *Aggregator* to load the results of all 100 *``NonLinearSearch``es*:

 .. code-block:: bash